collective-soundworks/soundworks/README.md

   The `getNumPositions` method returns the total number of predefined positions and/or labels of the setup.
 For instance, if the setup is a 4 ⨉ 5 matrix the method would return *20*
 - `getLabel(index:Number) : String`
   The `getLabel` method returns a `String` corresponding to the label associated with the predefined position at the given index in the setup.
-- `getPosition(index:Number) : Array`
+- `getCoordinates(index:Number) : Array`
-  The `getPosition` returns an array with the coordinates of the predefined predefined position at the given index in the setup.
+  The `getCoordinates` returns an array with the coordinates of the predefined position at the given index in the setup.

 Below is an example of the instantiation of the `ServerSetup` module on the server side.